cshaxu/nxvm/README.md

 Compiling
 ---------
-The compiling options are defined in `src/vmachine/vglobal.h`, to specify 32/64 bit compilation.
+The compiling options are defined in `src/global.h`, to specify 32/64 bit compilation.
 It also has a macro to specify the platform WIN32/LINUX.
 In most cases, user doesn't need to change anything there.

 ### Windows
 IDE is MS Visual Studio 2008 or higher.
-Create an empty Win32 Console project and add all `.c` and `.h` files in the folders `src/` and `src/vmachine/`.
+Create an empty Win32 Console project and add all `.c` and `.h` files from the folders:
-Then remove the following files:
+- src
-- src/vmachine/vcpuapi.h
+- src/device
-- src/vmachine/vcpuapi.cc
+- src/device/qdx
-- src/vmachine/vcpuins_i8086.c
+- src/platform
-- src/vmachine/system/linux.h
+- src/platform/win32
-- src/vmachine/system/linux.c
+- src/xasm32

 ### Linux
-`makefile` is provided in `src/`, and could be compiled by `make` command.
-Before compiling, you need to install ncurses and pthread libraries.
+1. Install `ncurses` and `pthread` if they do not exist.
+2. Change directory to NXVM project folder.
+3. Type `./configure` to check libraries and generate makefile.
+4. Type `make` to build NXVM.
+Output binary is `nxvm` in project folder.
+5. Type `./nxvm` to run NXVM.

 Quick Start
 -----------
-1. Prepare for a 1.44MB floppy disk image file as the startup disk
+1. Prepare for a 1.44MB floppy disk image file as the startup disk.
-2. Start NXVM and type `help` for available commands
+2. Start NXVM and type `help` for available commands.
-3. Type `device fdd insert <filename>` to load the floppy disk image file into NXVM floppy drive
+3. Type `device fdd insert <filename>` to load the floppy disk image file into NXVM floppy drive.
-4. Type `mode` to switch display mode(Win32 Console/Win32 App Window)
+4. Type `mode` to switch display mode(Win32 Console/Win32 App Window).
-5. Type `info` to learn about emulator status
+5. Type `info` to learn about emulator status.
-6. Type `start` to start machine
+6. Type `start` to start machine.
 7. Type `stop` under Win32 App Window mode, or press `F9` at anytime to stop emulation.
 8. The emulation can be resumed by `resume` command in NXVM console.